pandas-dev/pandas/doc/source/user_guide/options.rst

 styler.latex.multirow_align             c            Alignment of index labels in a merged row due to sparsification.
 Can be in {"c", "t", "b"}. styler.latex.environment                None         If given will replace the default ``\\begin{table}`` environment.
 If "longtable" is specified
-                                                     this will render with a specific "longtable" template with longtable features.
+                                                     this will render with a specific "longtable" template with longtable features. styler.latex.hrules                     False        If set to True will render ``\\toprule``, ``\\midrule``, and ``\bottomrule`` by default. styler.latex.siunitx                    False        If set to True will render column format and header format compatible with the siunitx package. styler.latex.convert_css                False        If set to True will render styles in LaTeX converted from a Styler built with HTML-CSS styles.
 ======================================= ============ ==================================